blarney-lang/blarney/README.md

 ```

 The nice thing about this decoder is that the *scattered immediate*
-field `imm` is automatically assembled by the library.
-That is, the
+field `imm` in the `sw` instruction is automatically assembled by the
-`imm[11:5]` part of the immediate is combined with the `imm[4:0]` part
+library.
+That is, the `imm[11:5]` part of the immediate is combined
-to give the final 12-bit immediate value passed to the right-hand-side
+with the `imm[4:0]` part to give the final 12-bit immediate value
-function.
-Scattered immediates appear *a lot* in the RISC-V
+passed to the right-hand-side function.
+Scattered immediates appear
+*a lot* in the RISC-V specification.
+Thanks to Jon Woodruff for
-specification, so thanks to Jon Woodruff for suggesting this feature!
+suggesting this feature!

 ## More to come!